h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 _\~Getting Sponsorship_

 So in this one you need to add value to your community who follow your profession as a career, through videos.
 There are a lot of ideas to go for this one.
-You need to nail the sense of using time efficiently to your audience after the close your video.
+You need to nail the sense of time efficiency to your audience after the close your video.
+They should be saving their time by watching your videos.
 That's what brings them back for more.
+At some point when you got enough views, could go for ad-based revenues provided by YouTube.

+Have a distinct layout and color palette for your channel and video presentations, along with your favorite topic in CGI Industry, be patient and reap your rewards as a confirmation of doing your part right.

 ##### Instagram